 - I make my beef stew using mini potatoes.
 I am often too lazy to cut up potatoes and this solves my problem.
 However, this recipe would work just as well with diced potato.

 - I am a fan of buying minced garlic by the jar.
 I prefer Spice World.
 Of course, fresh minced garlic would be a delicious upgrade to this recipe.

-- If you prefer a thicker gravy, like I do, the easiest way to thicken it up is to add mashed potato flakes.
-At the end of the cooking process, I add potato flakes one tablespoon at a time right in to the pot until the gravy is the consistency I am looking for.
+- If you prefer a thicker gravy, as I do, the easiest way to thicken it up is to add mashed potato flakes.
+At the end of the cooking process, I add potato flakes one tablespoon at a time right into the pot until the gravy is the consistency I am looking for.

 Lazy Slow Cooker Beef Stew

 - 2 lbs stew beef, cut in to 1” chunks